iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week5.rst

 provided by the `Met Office <https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data>`__.

-Recall that a *variable* is any sort of characteristic of the members of a population - in essence, it's the thing that we're meaasuring and analyzing.
+Recall that a *variable* is any sort of characteristic of the members of a population - in essence, it's the thing that we're measuring and analyzing.
 In this practical, we're primarily going to be working with three different temperature
 variables:

 - ``Tmax``, the monthly maximum temperature recorded at the Armagh Observatory;